Prisoners starting churches: Philippi churches bring unique spin to prison ministry

 One of my favorite styles of music is Christian rap.
 Think: Lecrae.
 And as a twenty-something girl from the suburbs, rap may not be the music you peg me as liking.

 But what I love about Christian rap–more than any other style of music–is the raw authenticity.
 Maybe because rappers spit the lyrics so quickly that it's hard to keep up, but knuckling down and listening to the words reveals a deep honesty.

 And being so publicly real is a rarity.

 Andy Mineo is a rapper under the same record label as Lecrae.
-A track on his second album is/p>/p>/p>/a>... [continue]
+A track on his second album is called "Superhuman," and the point of the song is to talk about how when he's on stage, people... [continue]

 Young adults (myself included) and the church